-The Electrical and Electronic Engineering Research Group advances fundamental knowledge in EEE and is at the forefront of developing innovative applications across the spectrum of engineering.
+The Electrical and Electronic Engineering Research Group advances fundamental knowledge and is at the forefront of developing innovative applications across the spectrum of engineering.
 It enjoys an international reputation and profile, which spans the development of new semiconductor devices and laser components for holographic cameras to techniques for high power DC transmission; design of algorithms for subsea sensor networks; the engineering of new Internet transport mechanisms and the design and control of novel robotic platforms.

 World-leading research in Internet Engineering is defining new transport technologies for the modern Internet.
 The diversity of network characteristics make this a challenging engineering topic.
 Our research has impacted both the way networks are designed and the ways they are operated, setting new standards for transport protocols and network architecture, where the group contributes to the Internet Engineering Task Force.

 Research in mechatronics, robotics, and control is leading development for precision positioning systems, active vibration isolation, within the Artificial Intelligence, Robotics And mechatronic systems (ARMS) group.
 This combines machine learning, non-linear and control, industrial robotics, soft robotics platforms, and bioengineering applications.

 Research in optronics is developing instruments for subsea applications, including digital holography and laser-induced breakdown spectroscopy (LIBS).
 We are currently building the world's smallest and lightest pulsed digital holographic camera to enable fast image extraction from the recorded holograms.
 Theoretical research is exploring coherent detection for optical fibre transmission, modelling hollow fibres and developing ultra-short pulses in silicon waveguides for integrated chips used to fabricate compact optical systems.